Try Not to Have a Plan B: You Should be All in With Alan A

-For the past 5 years I’ve been exploring the choices of people I find fascinating: friends I know well, people I’ve met serendipitously, and special family members with whom I crave a deeper connection.
+For many years I’ve been exploring the choices of people I find fascinating: friends I know well, people I’ve met serendipitously, and special family members with whom I crave a deeper connection.
 With each person’s choice and the safety and trust of our connection, I enjoy deep and curious inquiry, allowing my questioning to go wherever I trust we’ll get the richest information.

 Exploring the depth and nuance of other people’s choices is an incredibly rich and satisfying experience as I’m let into an otherwise unaccessed world that exists under the surface of our everyday experiences.
 In our deep connection time, I mine for thoughts and insights often forgotten or disregarded.
 I listen for golden nuggets of wisdom and let my intuition guide my questions to unearth more.
 Some are thoughts that have never been shared, thoughts that once voiced, allow for new connections and insights to be made.